idvorkin/idvorkin.github.io/_d/affirmations2.md

 ### Know Essential.
 Provide Context

-- There are so many choices, you need to choose, spend time finding [the essential](/essential) and [begin with the end in mind](/7h-c2).
+- There are so many choices, you need to choose, spend time finding the essential:
+  {%include summarize-page.html src="/essential" %}

+- As you do this, begin with the end in mind:

+{%include summarize-page.html src="/7h-c2" %}

 - People have no idea what I'm talking about.
 Think about the story that will make it clear.
-Practice the story, refine it, till it lands.
+Practice the story, refine it, , repeat till it lands.
+The best practice to achieve this is to write it out:

-- Find the essential, by [writing it out](/writing).
+{%include summarize-page.html src="/writing" %}

 ### First Understand.
 Appreciate.
 Be a class act